 Paradox

-Drag four yellow statements into each of the green rectangles.
+Drag four yellow statements into each of the brown rectangles.

 Make sure you don't create a paradox!